 The statute's history reinforces the proper operation of the termination provisions and the derivative-work limitation.
 Congress's adoption of the termination provisions reflects its interest in ensuring that authors can enter into bargains that reflect the worth of their copyrighted works, while also protecting public access to derivative works.
 See Mills Music, Inc. v.
 Snyder, 469 U.S. 153, 172-73 (1985).
 Even before the Copyright Act of 1976, Congress had long recognized that authors must often assign their rights before they know how much their works are worth.
 Congress previously tried to address this problem by providing authors with a right to renew their copyrights, which resulted in a new right, free of all grants made of the original copyright term.
 But because of the unequal bargaining power that many authors had at the time of assignment, publishers often thwarted that provision by requiring authors to assign their renewal rights at the outset, and the Supreme Court had held such assignments to be lawful.
-See id.; see also id. at 183-84 (White, J., dissenting); Register of Copyrights, 87th Cong., Copyright Law Revision: Rep. on the General Revision of the U.S. Copyright Law 53 (Comm.
+See id.; see also id. at 183-84 (White, J., dissenting); Staff of H. Comm. on the Judiciary, 87th Cong., Copyright Law Revision: Report of the Register of Copyrights on the General Revision of the U.S. Copyright Law 53 (Comm.
 Print 1961), https://perma.cc/2T8K-UY2B (noting this history); Fred Fisher Music Co. v.
 M. Witmark & Sons, 318 U.S. 643, 657 (1943) (holding lawful an assignment of renewal rights).